 I took as many memory cards as possible and decided to use a camera which can use normal accus or even battery's because even in africa you can get them everywhere.

 Of course, it would have been much nicer to take a SLR camera, but then I did not want to care about something expensive like that while travelling.

 To transport spare tires I extended the back of the bike.
 In place of the Topcase I installed two jerry cans each with 5 litres capacity.

-On the way I slept in a pension.
-In the port of Ancona I booked the tickets for the ferry to Greece.
-The ferry from Venice to Alexandria did not exist at this time.
+ferry from Venice to Alexandria did not exist at this time.
 Starting from Patras I followed the beautiful coastal road past some ship wrecks to Piraeus.
 From here, a ferry brought me to Kos, a Greek vacation island.
 I rented a flat and waited some rainy days, until the next expensive ferry brought me to Bodrum in Turkey.

 The snow became stronger.
 Even the road was completely white, when suddenly my front wheel slipped away.
 I crashed to the side, turned around and slipped on the overhauling trace, where the motorcycle finally stopped.
 I jumped in to the ditches.
 Then I stood up and ran toward the approaching trucks, to warn them and get them to the other trace.
 It lasted eternally, until finally there was a gap which left me enough time to drag my motorcycle, which was still lying on the road, in to the ditches.

 In the morning, I wakened by the noise of a machine gun in the distance.
 After a bath in the sea I was invited to a delicious breakfast in one of the trucks.

 On my way, the annoying police kept following me constantly.
 The driver gesticulated wildly.
 He tried to direct me to the next bigger city.
 The police told me in the dark that I have to ride 100km more to the next city.